Explore Virtual Therapy for Addiction & Mental Health

 Is Alcohol A Central Nervous System Depressant Or Stimulant?

-Alcohol is classified as a CNS depressant, affecting the brain and spinal cord, integral components of the central nervous system.
+Many people wonder, how does alcohol affect the brain and central nervous system?
+As a classified CNS depressant, alcohol acts as a suppressant, slowing down cognitive function and impairing communication between vital nerve cells.
 When individuals consume alcohol, it acts as a suppressant, slowing down cognitive function and impairing communication between brain cells, also known as nerve cells.
 The effects of alcohol on the central nervous system can lead to various outcomes, including alcohol intoxication, alcohol poisoning, and, in the long term if you drink heavily, it can result in addiction or alcohol use disorder.

 Health Effects of Alcohol Abuse